jbaruch/athens/docs/content/configuration/_index.md

  ### Upstream proxy
- In this section we'll describe how the upstream proxy  can be configured to fetch all modules from modules repository like JFrog Gocenter.
+ In this section we'll describe how the upstream proxy  can be configured to fetch all modules from Go modules repository such as Gocenter.

   - [Upstream](/configuration/upstream)